Image of two women walking and shopping for a post covering the best mystery shopping companies.

 Mystery shopping rewards shoppers who treat it like a business.
 Submit reports on time.
 Keep your ratings high.
 Work with multiple companies.
 You’ll find that access to better-paying, more fun assignments grows steadily as your track record builds.

 If you’re brand new: Start with Market Force, Ipsos, and IntelliShop.
-These three offer strong onboarding, open assignments, and steady payment.
+Strong onboarding, open assignments, steady payment.

-If you’re building experience: Add Shoppers’ View and Secret Shopper to grow your open assignment pool without overwhelming your schedule.
+If you’re building experience: Add Shoppers’ View, Secret Shopper, and Customer Impact to grow your assignment pool.

-If you want higher pay: After building solid ratings, add Intouch Insight, Coyle Hospitality, Reality Based Group, and Ellis.
-These offer the best pay for complex shops.
+If you want higher pay: After building ratings, add Intouch Insight, Coyle Hospitality, Reality Based Group, and Ellis.

 If payment speed matters: Focus on Intouch Insight and TrendSource — both pay twice monthly.

-If you’re in Canada: Focus on Market Force, TrendSource, Intouch Insight, and Canada-only companies like Shoppers Confidential and Field Agent Canada.
+If you’re in Canada: Focus on Market Force, TrendSource, and Intouch Insight, plus Canada-only firms like Shoppers Confidential and Field Agent Canada.

 Frequently Asked Questions